bergesinstitute/graf-method/book-3-unit-2.md

 # Homework

 ## 1. Traducir.
-Puedes usar un diccionario para las palabras que no conoces.
+Puedes usar un diccionario para buscar las palabras que no conoces.

 1. I sit on a chair every morning.
 2. They close the store at 10 PM.